The following brief summaries are designed to quickly give readers an idea of what each story is about. Find

 something of interest then take a trip into Poe's imagination...

-Summaries are listed in alphabetical order, by story title:
+Summaries are listed in alphabetical order:

 This story appeared in the New York Sun in 1844 and claimed to have details about a group of men that successfully crossed the Atlantic Ocean in a new type of balloon.
 Although it looked like a real story, it was completely ficticious, created entirely from Poe's imagination.